 With so much going on in your child’s life it can be difficult to keep up with them but it’s important to make sure they can see the world in front of them as clearly as possible.
 Children should have their first eye exam around the age of six months.
-If the first exam shows their eyes are healthy, follow up with another appointment after one year.
+If the first exam shows their eyes are healthy, we will follow up with another appointment after one year.

 1. Rubbing the eyes